mirzakopic/api-syncagent/docs/getting-started.md

 helm install kcp-api-syncagent kcp/api-syncagent \
   --values values.yaml \
-  --namespace k8c-system
+  --namespace kcp-system
 ```

-Two `kcp-api-syncagent` Pods should start in the `k8c-system` namespace.
+Two `kcp-api-syncagent` Pods should start in the `kcp-system` namespace.
 If they crash you will need to
 identify the reason from container logs.
 A possible issue is that the provided kubeconfig does not
 have permissions against the target kcp workspace.